 This means that there are a lot of things that DIY, amateur or just plain inexperienced designers can get wrong.
 Your main competitors are almost certainly the ones who paid for professional help.

-So, you need to approach web design and marketing the right way.… Read the rest
+So, you need to approach web design and marketing the right way.
+This guide is intended to give you a better idea of what your web presence needs to focus on to succeed as a business in Wales.… Read the rest

-There’s a lot of confusion about the difference between web designers and web developers.
+There’s a lot of confusion about the difference between a web designer and a web developer.
 That’s a problem when you’re trying to decide which to hire.
-However, it can be an even bigger problem if that confusion leads you to assume they’re both the same.
+However, assuming they’re both the same can cause even bigger problems.

 It often helps to think of your website as a marketing vehicle.
 In that sense, web designers build a chassis and dashboard around an engine and tweak things so that they all work together.
 Developers build the engine and other working parts.
 Of course, there’s a bit more to than that.